 Incapacitation: A person cannot consent if they are unable to understand what is happening or is disoriented, helpless, asleep, or unconscious, for any reason, including by alcohol or other drugs.
+As stated above, a Respondent violates this Policy if they engage in sexual activity with someone who is incapable of giving consent.

 It is a defense to a sexual assault policy violation that the Respondent neither knew nor should have known the Complainant to be physically or mentally incapacitated.
-"Should have known" is an objective, reasonable person standard that assumes that a reasonable person is both sober and exercising sound judgment.
+"Should have known"

+is an objective, reasonable person standard that assumes that a reasonable person is both sober and exercising sound judgment.